5x12/pipely/README.md

 # 1. Quick Start

-To build a pipeline with executable classes, create a config `.yml` file:
+To build a pipeline with executable classes, create a config `.yml` file in the following format:

 ```text
 steps: